 On 11th-12th September the number of harvestable canes represented 74 per cent. of setts planted.
-Of the harvestable canes again 2.2 por cent. showed " dead heart" due to Scirpophaga and about 0.3 per cent. were bored in the stem.
+Of the harvestable canes again 2.2 per cent. showed "dead heart" due to Scirpophaga and shout 0.3 per cent, were bored in the stem, different periods.
+Figually Table V shows the details of the condition of some of the metrics of mirrateds whethereds, who where the hink and one thin, is shown at "Nork.-There is no Table III.